IndiaCFG2/team-1/Android/Readme.md

 # Mobile Application

-A mobile Applcation where in user can see the governemment policies and give feedback
+A mobile Applcation where in user can see the Governemment policies and give feedback

 ## Mobile Application Architecture